revoconner/Headless-TTY/README.md

 </details>
 <br>

-If you want a waiver, please get in touch - https://github.com/revoconner/Headless-TTY/discussions/1
+If you want a waiver, please get in touch - [License waiver](https://github.com/revoconner/Headless-TTY/discussions/5)

 Read LICENSE for details, the LICENSE will take precedence over the above given summary in a court of Law, if a conflict presents itself.